mRamiroGonzalez/pico8-platformer-engine-dd/README.md

 - Working:
   - Jump
+  - Basic platforms

 - Not working:
   - Jumping on floors with a height which is not a multiple of 8
+  - The speed of the jump and gravity sometimes causes the player to go in the ground

 - Flags:
   - 0: The block is considered as solid.
 You can't pass through from any side